St. Louis Dog Bite and Animal Attack Lawyer

 When dogs attack, they can cause serious injuries.
 From puncture wounds to tears and lacerations, victims of dog bites can be looking at painful medical procedures costing thousands of dollars.
 The U.S. Centers for Disease Control and Prevention (CDC) estimates that nearly 5 million people every year are bitten by dogs.
 One in five of those bitten by dogs suffer bites serious enough to require medical attention.
 And it’s not just the wounds themselves that put people at risk.
 Infection can create a host of medical problems for someone who has been bitten by a dog, cat or another animal.

 If you have been bitten by a dog or cat or another domesticated animal, seek medical attention right away.
 Having experienced how serious a bite from a seemingly innocent domesticated animal can be in our own family, we know first hand how important it is to get to a medical provider right away.
+Contact our St. Louis dog bite lawyer today to help file a claim and get the help you need after a vicious animal attack.

 Missouri Dog Bite Laws